1st1/async_pep/pep-async.rst

 "Future" imports are inconvenient and easy to forget to add.
 Also, they are enabled for the whole source file.
 Consider that there is a big project with a popular module named "async.py".
-With future imports it will be required to either import it using ``__import__()`` or ``importlib.import_module()`` calls, or to rename the module.
+With future imports it is required to either import it using ``__import__()`` or ``importlib.import_module()`` calls, or to rename the module.
 The proposed approach makes it possible to continue using old code and modules without a hassle, while coming up with a migration plan for future python versions.

 Why magic methods start with "a"